Edgeberry/Edgeberry/README.md

 ## First run: getting on WiFi

-With no WiFi network configured, the device brings up its own open network named **`EDGB-XXXXXX`**.
+With no WiFi network configured, the device brings up its own open network, named after itself — **`EDGB-XXXXXX`**, or whatever the device is called.
 Join it from a phone or laptop and the setup page opens by itself.
 If it doesn't, browse to **http://10.42.0.1**.

 Pick a network, enter the password, and the device joins it and shuts its own network down.